-Course content: The course aims to introduce students to the basic concepts of political economy.
-We examine the behavior of consumers and the firm and we derive the supply and demand curves.
-We analyze the role the price mechanism on welfare.
-We examine the government intervention on the markets and its effects on welfare.
-We analyze the optimal provision of products with externalities.
-We examine role of international trade to a country's welfare.
-We analyze the various forms of market competition: perfect competition, monopoly, monopolistic competition and oligopoly.
+The course aims to give students an Introduction to the basic principles and theories of economic theory, giving special emphasis to microeconomic theory.
+We examine the behavior of consumers and the firm and we derive the supply and demand curves and the role of the price mechanism on welfare is analyzed.
+Price/Income elasticities are defined.
+Various forms of market competition are defined and specifically: perfect competition, monopoly, monopolistic competition and oligopoly.
+We analyze the consequences in price, produced quantities and welfare of each form of market competition.
+Also, we examine consequences from government intervention on the markets and their effects on welfare.
 Finally, we analyze the input market.